KZ camshaft info

 - Get a webcam 110.

-- For example, I have this cam in my weisco 1015cc build and the cam makes all its power from 6 – 11k rpm which is super fun but 1015cc is hair small to take full advantage of the cam at lower rpm.
-Plus revving the shit out of your motor is going to take a toll on it at some point (probably).
+- For example, I have this cam in my weisco 1015cc build and the cam makes all its power from 6 – 10k rpm which is super fun but 1015cc is hair small to take full advantage of the cam at lower rpm.
+Plus revving the shit out of your motor is going to take a toll on it at some point.
+Normal riding 4-6k rpm feels fine, but no, I can not go WOT at 4k rpm, it bogs a bit.

-- I’m convinced this type of cam with a lot of duration will make the most peak power, especially with a ported head and carbs.
+- I’m convinced this type of cam with duration will make the most peak power, especially with a ported head and carbs.

 - It really feels like a strong VTEC Honda.
 It keeps pulling and pulling.